 Building internal capability to sustain improvement

-Most engagements draw from Lean, Six Sigma, and continuous improvement principles, often reinforced through Lean Six Sigma training to build long-term capability.
+Most operational excellence models draw from Lean, Six Sigma, and continuous improvement principles, with internal capability often reinforced through Lean Six Sigma training to sustain results long term.

-Successful operational excellence programs deliver measurable business outcomes, not just activity.
-Common indicators include:
+A working operational excellence model delivers measurable business outcomes, not just activity.
+Common indicators of a healthy model include:

 Improved throughput and cycle time